youngjuning-archive/eslint-config/README.md

 ## Installation

-> First of all, Please remove existed config in your project.
+> First of all, Please remove existed config in your project to avoid dependency conflict.

 ```sh
 $ yarn add -D @youngjuning/eslint-config-airbnb